 Something fishy is certainly going on, with significant changes in traffic paths coinciding with critical performance issues.
 To answer the question of root cause, we need to consult data from the routing layer.
 If you’d like to go on to solve the mystery of JIRA’s outage, read our companion post about Routing Outage Detection.

 All of the above tests are shared for free with ThousandEyes users on an ongoing basis.
-To try out Internet Outage Detection for yourself, sign up for a free ThousandEyes account.
+To try out Internet Outage Detection for yourself, sign up for a free trial of ThousandEyes today.